AmirShkolnik/DivingCenter_API/README.md

 ### Comment Model

-This model allows users to comment on posts, fostering community interaction.
+This model allows users to comment on posts and having community interaction.

 **Fields**: